Hunter, Young lead Hawks to 114-96 win over Nets

 TIP-INS

-Nets: Coach Steve Nash is concerned with his team’s rebounding early in the season.
-The Nets are seventh in the league with 37.2 rebounds per game but rank 13th in offensive rebounding at 10 per game.
+Nets: Nash is concerned with his team’s rebounding early in the season.
+The Nets are seventh in the league with 37.2 rebounds per game, but rank 13th in offensive rebounding at 10 per game.
 Reserve Jarrett Allen is Brooklyn’s top rebounder, entering Friday with an average of 12 per game.

 “Gang rebounding has got to be habitual for us,” Nash said.
 “We’re going to struggle there until we’re really good at gang rebounding in my opinion.”

-Hawks: Coach Lloyd Pierce was pleased with his team’s offensive efficiency despite Wednesday night’s loss.
+Hawks: Pierce was pleased with his team’s offensive efficiency despite Wednesday night’s loss.

 “I think 92 of 99 shots last game were either in the paint or 3(s), so that’s tremendous.
 If we can continue to keep our turnovers low and if we can continue to play ball movement and body movement, I think we’ll stay with high-efficient shots,” Pierce said.